misabiko/WaterWash/Assets/Notes.md

 - 0 Objects coming out of ground when cleaned
 - 0 3rd person to aiming camera transition
 - 0 Water resource
+- 0 Fix feeling of force-based movement when turning joystick around without releasing, compare with Odyssey

 ## More optional
 - 1 Splash water on wall to slide further